Alexandre Boulerice: Early life and career

 Alexandre Boulerice was born June 18, 1973, in Saint-Jean-sur-Richelieu.
 He started working at age 15 as a lifeguard for the municipality and then went on to become pool manager.
-After his cégep years, he studied sociology at the Université de Montréal, and then earned his master's degree in political science at McGill University.
+After his CEGEP years, he studied sociology at the Université de Montréal and completed graduate coursework in political science at McGill University, though he did not earn a master's degree.

 Subsequently, he worked as a TV journalist (LCN, TVA), while being involved in his local union as vice-president of local 687 of the Canadian Union of Public Employees (CUPE).
 He has also worked for a community group, l'Union des travailleurs et travailleuses accidentés de Montréal (UTTAM).
 He then became a communications consultant for CUPE.